Updated for 2022

 32132 Castaic Lake Dr., Castaic, CA 91384

-There are two main areas here — the lower lake and the upper lake.
+There are two main areas there — the lower lake and the upper lake.
 Castaic Lake also has a 24-hour Fishing Pier available.
-On site you’ll also find a campground and picnic areas, making this a popular spot for families to spend some time in, as well as a location where you can rent any equipment you may need.
+On-site you’ll also find a campground and picnic areas, making this a popular spot for families to spend some time, as well as a location where you can rent any equipment you may need.
 The lake is stocked with trout, catfish, and bass.
 Be sure to check the website for all applicable fishing rules.

 10. Stearns Wharf Bait and Tackle